-Any Disciplines List proposal must be submitted on the appropriate form (see Appendix).
-As noted on the form, the proposal must have the following evidence.
-This evidence is essential because it provides the S&P Committee, the Executive Committee, and the delegates with the rationale about why the change is needed as well as inform the field that the research has been completed to ensure that the change is necessary.
+Any Disciplines List proposal must be submitted on the Revisions to the Discipline List Form (see Appendix).
+As noted on the form, the proposal must include supporting evidence.
+Supporting evidence is essential because it provides the S&P Committee, the Executive Committee, and the delegates with the rationale about why the change is needed and informs the field that appropriate and sufficient research has been performed to support the proposed change(s).